TradeZero Rating:

 TradeZero Offerings Rating

 All accounts at TradeZero are self-directed.
-There is no investment advice.
-You can open joint, individual, or business accounts.
+There are no investment-advisory accounts.
+The company offers joint, individual, and business accounts.

 Opening and Funding an Account